All Episodes

 And by the way, when somebody's sitting on top of you and pounding your head, there's no way you can do anything but fully absorb the blow.

-You can't you can't dodge it.
+You can't dodge it.

 So somebody sitting on top of you pounding your head is serious.

-It's it's far more impactful if both people are standing up and somebody socks you in the head.
+It's far more impactful if both people are standing up and somebody socks you in the head.

 There's no give in the situation that this witness described Zimmerman and Trayvon Martin in.